AREA OF CONCENTRATION: Upon completion of the Paramedic program,

 New students should apply for General Admission to Gulf Coast State College. <click here>

-Returning students who have not attended in 2 years or more must also re-apply for admission.
+Returning students who have not attended in the last year more must also re-apply for admission.

 New students must pay $20 non-refundable college application fee online, at Enrollment Services, or at the Business Office.

-Returning students who have not attended in 2 years or more must pay a $10 non-refundable college application fee online, at Enrollment Services, or at the Business Office.
+Returning students who have not attended in the last year must pay a $10 non-refundable college application fee online, at Enrollment Services, or at the Business Office.

 New students must attend a free online College Orientation prior to course registration, otherwise a "hold" will be placed on student's account.
 For more information, go to College Orientation .